gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 ![TODO: Slices of Metacommunities.
 Concept space.](./figures/tensorslices.png){#fig:slices}

-Ecology is as much a study of emergent properties across scales as it is anything to do with biology.
 The data we collect from these systems is inherently noisy.
 This data contains information produced by a combination of "true" mechanisms (interacting in unknown ways) combined with noise.
 We first need to ask if we can understand the mechanisms producing these phenomena, which we argue is synonymous with prediction.

 The second question then becomes can we forecast/manage these systems?
 Example of success in climate/weather forecasting.

-# A dynamical systems perspective on metacommunity processes
+# A dynamical systems perspective on ecological mechanisms

 ***What is an ecological mechanism?***
 A mapping between low dimensional latent/parameter space and information space.
 Why is simulation necessary in ecology?
 They allow us to produce data that encodes explicit mechanism [@Crutchfield1992SemThe].
 Dynamical systems is the subfield of mathematics relating to understanding how systems change over time. often by applying a geometric perspective to state-space.

+***Metacommunity states and mechanisms***
 Within this abstraction, a metacommunity state is a set of measurements for species across locations at a single point in time, which can be represented as a matrix: a grid of measurements where each row corresponds to location and each column to species.

+***Metacommunity dynamics and tensors***
-Across timepoints, these states can be combined to formed trajectories which can be represented as tensors
+Across timepoints, a set of states form trajectories which can be represented as a a tensor.

 ![A mechanism is a flow on the state space.](./figures/flows.png){#fig:flow}